Code of Ethics

 The evidence of plagiarism should be conclusive, and the offender should be given the right to defend himself or herself.

 News is not copyrighted, only the form in which it appears.
-We takes others’ stories only as a last resort and only if the editors are confident the facts are accurate.
+We take others’ stories only as a last resort and only if the editors are confident the facts are accurate.
+If at all possible, all information should be independently verified.

 Stereotypes

-Reporters, photographers and editors are cautioned to treat sexes equally and without stereotyping.
+Racially or sexually derogatory terms are only permissible when part of a direct quote and when essential to a story.
+Reporters, photographers, editors and programmers are cautioned to treat sexes equally and without stereotyping.
 The standard to use when describing or photographing a person is to ask oneself if similar adjectives would be used to describe a member of the opposite sex, or if a similar pose would be requested.

 Distinctions between the sexes should be noted for purposes of identification, but avoid superficial reference.